quantumde1/uvk/README.md

 For build, downloads Clickable(https://clickable-ut.dev/en/latest/), and in project directory  run `clickable`
 ## License

-Copyright (C) 2022  Arseniy Meserakov
+Copyright (C) 2022  Arseniy Meserakov/Ilya Vysotsky(github.com/Computershik73)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.